One of the best things about St. Patrick's Day is it's an awesome excuse to dye all your food green — a simple pleasure that really gets kids excited.

 But this year — instead of the same old green eggs and ham — kick things up a notch with some more unique ideas.
 From shamrock pancakes to green macaroni and cheese, these unique recipes are sure to make it a St. Patrick's Day your kids will remember forever.

-These shamrock chips are festive and super easy — with no special baking skills required.
-Simply use a shamrock cookie cutter to cut out the shapes on a spinach tortilla wrap and then bake.
+These shamrock chips are cute and super easy — with no special baking skills required.

 Your kids will flip when they see these lucky pancakes on their plate.
 Yes, you could use green food coloring in your regular pancake mix, but we love how Spabettie ups the healthy factor by using spinach to create the green color.
 Check out the gluten-free, dairy-free recipe on the website.

 This St. Patrick's Day bread would be perfect as a sweet treat in lunch boxes.
 You can get the full recipe on the website, however, she simply mixes in instant pistachio pudding mix (and a few drops of green food coloring) into yellow cake mix.

 This green popcorn and pretzel party mix is positively delish.
 Combine pretzels, green popcorn, white and semi-sweet chocolate chips, peanuts, green candy-coated chocolates and decorating sprinkles and then melt it in the microwave.

 These soft and chewy cookies are sure to get your kids in the St. Patrick's Day spirit.
 These would be perfect for class parties.
 The recipe mixes standard cake mix with green food coloring (and mint flavoring, if you would like) to create these yummy cookies.